timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 16-SECURITY COOPERATION/SUBCHAPTER IV-SUPPORT FOR OPERATIONS AND CAPACITY BUILDING.md

   * (6) Military intelligence operations.

+  * (7) Air domain awareness operations.

-  * (7) Operations or activities that contribute to an existing international coalition operation that is determined by the Secretary to be in the national interest of the United States.
+  * (8) Operations or activities that contribute to an existing international coalition operation that is determined by the Secretary to be in the national interest of the United States.

+  * (9) Cyberspace security and defensive cyberspace operations.

 * (b) CONCURRENCE AND COORDINATION WITH SECRETARY OF STATE.—